cBournhonesque/lightyear/NOTES.md

     - ordering is done per group, with a sequenced id (1,2,3)
     - thus we cannot receive a despawn before a spawn, or a component removal before a component insert
     - actions are still buffered in advance, so that whenever the latest arrives we apply all of them
+    - if there are any actions for an entity, we also send all updates for that entity in the same message!
   - send all updates per group on an unreliable unordered channel
     - sequencing is done per group
     - updates only modify components, do not create them
+    - we send all updates since the last SEND system run for which we received an ACK back.
+      - so that, if we receive update-17, update-18 and we miss 17, we know that by applying 18 we have a correct world state
+      - and we're not missing an update that only happened on 17.
+    - we include in the message the latest tick where we sent actions for that entity
     - we do not send an update for a component that has an insert
     - we apply updates immediately for components that exist, and we buffer updates for components/entities that don't exist (this means not in a component)
       - this means that some components (at insert time), can be stuck behind other components; but it's quickly fixed afterwards.
 All update components are always on the same tick